wso2/docs-is/en/docs/guides/identity-federation/apple.md

 ## Prerequisites
-Before adding Apple as a federated authenticator on the WSO2 Identity server, you need to register an application on the Apple Developer Portal and make sure you obtain the following:
+Before adding Apple as a federated authenticator on the WSO2 Identity Server, you need to register an application on the Apple Developer Portal and make sure you obtain the following:

 - **Client ID**: This identifies the requests sent from WSO2 Identity Server to the application.
-- **Client secret**: This authenticates the requests sent from WSO2 Identity Server to the application.
+- **Client Secret**: This authenticates the requests sent from WSO2 Identity Server to the application.
 - **Callback URL**: This is the URL to which Apple sends the response after authenticating the user.

 Refer to [Apple's official documentation](https://developer.apple.com/documentation/sign_in_with_apple/configuring_your_environment_for_sign_in_with_apple) for more details on registering an application on the Apple Developer portal.